smithy-lang/smithy-kotlin/docs/design/paginators.md

 > indicates that an operation intentionally limits the number of results returned in a single response an that multiple invocations might be necessary to retrieve all results

 Pagination works off of a cursor convention where one of the operational input fields is an optional cursor the service uses to produce the next set of results not yet seen.
-The operation output has a field that marks the cursor position to be used to get the next set of results.
+The operation output has a field that marks the cursor position to be used to get the next set of results in subsequent calls.

 # Design